Getting personal: Putting the me in entertainment & media

-An in-depth analysis of the trends shaping the entertainment and media industry in South Africa, Nigeria and Kenya
+An in-depth analysis of the trends shaping the entertainment and media industry in South Africa, Nigeria, Kenya, Ghana and Tanzania.

 The data and intuitive online functionality allows you to easily browse, compare and contrast spending, and create charts and graphs.
 At a click of a button, you can view year-on-year growth for every data line, filter by consumer and/or advertising spend and compare digital and non-digital spend data across segments and countries.
-Plus, the product includes additional analysis and commentary on spend data at a global, regional, and country level, which can be downloaded in pdf or Excel.
+Plus, the product includes additional analysis and commentary on spend data at a country level, which can be downloaded in pdf or Excel.
 Plus, the Outlook now offers dashboards for faster analysis and visualisations including heat maps, GDP and E&M growth comparisons amongst the 5 Countries covered.

 Louis de Jager